johnwbyrd/splintercat/docs/rice.md

 ## The Infinite Set Problem

-For any non-trivial conflict, there are infinitely many textually distinct resolutions that are semantically equivalent:
+For any non-trivial conflict, there are many textually distinct resolutions that are semantically equivalent:

 ```python
 # Resolution 1